Developmental awards (intramural)

 Funds for this program are provided intramurally by the UC Davis Comprehensive Cancer Center, using its Cancer Center Support Grant (P30) and, internal research accounts.
 The number of awards vary from year to year based on availability of funds.
 Award decisions are made intramurally by cancer center senior leadership.
 Because awards are intramural, they are not processed through sponsored programs at the School of Medicine or through the Oﬃce of Research.

 Any UC Davis Comprehensive Cancer Center member or pending member of the cancer center is welcome to apply.

-The call for applications is generally issued in the spring with a June 1 deadline and a July 1 start date through the cancer program listserv.
-To be advised of forthcoming calls, please send an email to email@example.com with "Please add me to the cancer center email list" in the subject line to be added to the cancer program mailing list.
-The application and instructions are attached to the call.
+The request for applications is generally issued in the spring with a June 1 deadline and a July 1 start date through the cancer program listserv.
+To be advised of forthcoming requests, please send an email to email@example.com with "Please add me to the cancer center email list" in the subject line to be added to the cancer program mailing list.
+The application and instructions are attached to the request.
 Proposals are submitted electronically (via email) as a pdf attachment to firstname.lastname@example.org.
-Awardees are required to sign an award acceptance form that includes a commitment to mandatory progress reports for up to five years post award, and acknowledgement of the cancer center support grant (NCI P30CA093373) in all publications and grants that result from the funding.
+Awardees are required to sign an award acceptance form that includes a commitment to presenting the pilot project at the cancer center's symposia, mandatory progress reports for up to ﬁve years post award, and acknowledgement of the cancer center support grant (NCI P30CA093373) in all publications and grants that result from the funding.

 Proposals that are favorably reviewed will have the following characteristics in addition to excellent to outstanding scientiﬁc merit: